bagustris/cpp/README.md

 # cpp

 Resources C++ Code for programming computer course in Dept. of Engineering Physics, ITS Surabaya.
-For other programming language (C and Matlab), please check my repository.
+For other programming languages (C and Matlab), please check my repositories.